yashsinha1611/sfdocs_Build_AI/sf_tracing/nodeJS/documentation.md

       };
       ```

    4. Also add middleware in http.js file present in config folder.
-Which allows to instrument our code.
+Which allows to instrument our code

       ```
       module.exports.http = {